 The undergraduate Interior Design program at the BAC engages students in the dynamic process of design for human inhabitation.
 The curriculum focuses on the character and use of spaces rather than on solely aesthetic or structural approaches.
-The combination of academic courses and professional practice will prepare students to enter the market as full members of the design team, able to assess and shape spaces for living, learning, working and healing.
-Students will understand the professional, economic and societal challenges and opportunities that will impact the field of design.
+The combination of academic courses and professional practice will prepare students to enter the market as full members of the design team, able to assess and shape spaces for workplace, residential, hospitality and commercial environments.
+Students are expected to understand the professional, economic and societal challenges and opportunities that impact the field of design.

 The BAC Interior Design program is guided by the mission of the BAC and 2011 Council for Interior Design Accreditation (CIDA) standards.